bW9uZG8/PatriotCTF-2025/Reverse/Are-You-Pylingual.md

 ### Output.txt
 <img width="1266" height="656" alt="image" src="https://github.com/user-attachments/assets/35d32e1b-8551-4a59-aa97-a233920df164" />

-This did not help us, so instead, I opened "pylinguese.pyc" in Binary Ninja to see what we were working with.
+This did not help me, so instead, I opened "pylinguese.pyc" in Binary Ninja to see what we were working with.
 Opening the file up, I immediately noticed the text `"flag.txt"` and `"MASONCC IS THE BEST CLUB EVER,"` but everything else was not readable.
 ### pylinguese.pyc in Binary Ninja
 <img width="1130" height="780" alt="image" src="https://github.com/user-attachments/assets/dcd285a4-a977-4379-9387-9721e4aca0ec" />